 Instructions

-- Preheat oven to 375 F/190 C. Butter a springform round cake pan 8-inch/20 cm in diameter and line the bottom and sides with parchment paper.
+- Preheat oven to 375°F (190°C).
+Butter an 8-inch (20 cm) springform pan and line its bottom and sides with parchment paper.

-- Place sultana raisins and water in a saucepan and simmer over low heat until the water is completely absorbed by dry fruit.
+- Place sultana raisins and water in a saucepan and simmer over low heat until the water is completely absorbed by the dry fruit.
 Set aside.
-Peel apples with a vegetable peeler, remove the heart and seeds, and cut into 1 cm cubes.
+Peel apples with a vegetable peeler, remove the heart and seeds, and cut into about â…“ inch (1 cm) cubes.

 - To make the cake, place olive oil, sugar, and vanilla extract in the bowl of a stand mixer and beat.
 Gradually add lightly beaten whole eggs and continue to mix until the mixture becomes smooth.
-Then add apple cubes, sultana raisins, lemon zest grated with a zester grater and combine with a rubber spatula.
+Then add apple cubes, sultana raisins, and lemon zest grated with a zester grater and combine with a rubber spatula.
 Finally, add the sifted dry ingredients (flour, ground cinnamon, salt, baking powder, and baking soda) and mix.

 - To make the maple icing, place softened butter, brown sugar, and maple syrup in a bowl and beat until the mixture becomes creamy and smooth.
 Add cream cheese at room temperature and beat until the cream becomes homogeneous.